discord-net/Discord.Net/docs/guides/commands/commands.md

 ## Setup

-First, you need to create an @System.IServiceProvider.
+1. Create an @System.IServiceProvider.

-Next, add the dependencies to the service collection that you wish to use in the Modules.
+2. Add the dependencies to the service collection that you wish to use in the modules.

-Finally, pass the service collection into `AddModulesAsync`.
+3. Pass the service collection into `AddModulesAsync`.

 [!code-csharp[IServiceProvider Setup](samples/dependency_map_setup.cs)]

 ## Usage in Modules

-In the constructor of your Module, any parameters will be filled in by the @System.IServiceProvider that you've passed.
+In the constructor of your module, any parameters will be filled in by the @System.IServiceProvider that you've passed.

 Any publicly settable properties will also be filled in the same manner.

->[!NOTE]
+> [!NOTE]
 > Annotating a property with a [DontInjectAttribute] attribute will
 > prevent the property from being injected.

->[!NOTE]
+> [!NOTE]
->If you accept `CommandService` or `IServiceProvider` as a parameter in your constructor or as an injectable property, these entries will be filled by the `CommandService` that the Module is loaded from and the `ServiceProvider` that is passed into it respectively.
+> If you accept `CommandService` or `IServiceProvider` as a parameter
+> in your constructor or as an injectable property, these entries will
+> be filled by the `CommandService` that the module is loaded from and
+> the `ServiceProvider` that is passed into it respectively.

 [!code-csharp[ServiceProvider in Modules](samples/dependency_module.cs)]